kvkr/kavitha.app/data/projects/rethinking-dating.md

 </ListGallery>

-### Concept
+### Concept Development

-There were multiple opportunities to re-design the Tinder Application.
-However, we decided to work on designing an application from the scratch that investigates the user mental modes of online vs offline dating culture in India.
+There were multiple opportunities to re-design the dating Application.
+However, we decided to design & test an application from the scratch that investigates the user mental modes of online vs offline dating culture in India.

 We sketched a few personas and scenarios after initial discussions in class.